 “Once we were happy with fitment of all the sheetmetal, the truck went off to Borne Customs down in Phoenix for a heavy coat of Juniper Green.
 And just as soon as it was back from paint, we installed the Vintage air system and Dakota Digital gauges for the vintage look.
 Next was to lay down some sound deadening by Vibro solutions in the cab for a quiet ride.
 All the outside trim, bumpers, and mirrors were supplied by So-Cal Speed shop of Arizona.

 “The next step was to take it down in the valley to my buddy Dominick for carpet, kick panels, and some beats source by Rockford Fosgate, while Sean “Fat Lucky” Johnstun supplied the factory bench seat using some NOS material for the inserts.
 The final piece of the puzzle, though, was the steering wheel takin from Dylans Dads actual truck.
 Because the wheel was fawn-colored and the new interior was grey, we carefully preserved the original patina and changed the color to match the fresh Flaming River column.

 “After a quick tune we were doing burnouts and logging some shake down miles so Dylan could drive this baby back to Texas.
 I would say that escalated quickly, from selling a set of wheels to building a badass pickup.
 But in the process, making a good friend and helping a boys dream come true made it worth every single minute spent on the phone!”

 Delmo mentioned “other trucks”, so I thought it might be a good opportunity to reveal a special “SUV” project he’s working on in conjunction with another good friend of ours, Eric Black: Delmo New Vintage.
+You can also check out the video feature on this truck here: Dylan White’s Delmo’s-Built 1963 Chevy C10 – Video.
 Stay tuned here for more as it develops.
 CTP